 8. Establish Yourself as a Thought Leader on Medium

 In a previous article, we talked about the role of thought leadership in your marketing strategy.
 Medium.com, a platform launched in 2012, has become one of the most popular digital platforms, with more than 153 million monthly unique visitors last year (Similar.Web.com).

 Medium is like Quora; it’s not a passive endeavor.
 You need to publish on a regular schedule and engage with others.
 However, popular Medium articles are making it to the top of SERPs.

 The e-commerce marketplace is crowded.
 Depending on your niche, you might be operating in a very competitive digital landscape.
-You need targeted website traffic that will bring consumers from your home page to your checkout page.
+Therefore, you need targeted website traffic to bring consumers from your home page to your checkout page.
 With careful attention to user experience, website content, and promotion, you can get more website traffic.

 Be sure to check out the other articles on this blog for more tips on digital marketing, thought leadership, and brand management.